Container for Cowrie Shells with Seven Yaks on Lid. Dian culture, 2nd–1st century BCE. Shanghai Museum, 79112

 July 4, 2014 - September 21, 2014

-Cast for Eternity: Ancient Ritual Bronzes, among the finest collections of its kind, is drawn from the core of the Shanghai Museum’s exceptional bronze vessels and bells dating from the late Xia through the Western Han dynasties (c.
+Cast for Eternity: Ancient Ritual Bronzes is drawn from the core of the Shanghai Museum’s exceptional bronze vessels and bells dating from the late Xia through the Western Han dynasties (c.
 1800 bce–c.
 8 ce).
 The thirty-two objects in Cast for Eternity show the range of artistic expression and variety of sculptural forms realized during China’s Bronze Age.
 Emblazoned with remarkable decorative motifs—abstract patterns and fantastic animals rendered in bas-relief—and some with beasts rendered in full three-dimensional form, these objects invite close looking and, as a group, provide a stimulating introduction to some of the finest surviving bronzewares known.

 Exhibition highlights include an early thin-wall cast three-legged food vessel (“ding”) with bas-relief cloud pattern from the late Xia dynasty (c.
 1800–1600 bce); an entire set of nine bells (“zhong”) made in the early Spring and Autumn period (770–early 7th century bce); a coiled snake-pattern drum base from the late Spring and Autumn period (c.
 600–476 bce); and a bird-shaped wine vessel (“he”) with an animal-shaped handle and beast’s feet from the early Warring States period (c.
 450–221 bce).
 Most of the bronzes in the exhibition were used for kingship rituals or for preparing and serving food.
 Inscriptions cast into a number of the vessels identify the royalty and clans for whom they were made, while others identify the maker.